-Cuban shows the José Martí International Airport: "No one is leaving from here."
+Cuban shows the José Martí International Airport: "No one leaves from here."

-A Cuban recorded the empty and dark Havana Airport.
+A Cuban recorded the Havana Airport empty and without lights.
 "No one is leaving here," he exclaimed in a video that surpassed 291,000 views.

-Cuban shows completely empty terminal of Havana airportPhoto © Collage Facebook/Izaguirre Ortiz
+Cuban shows the completely empty terminal of Havana airportPhoto © Collage Facebook/Izaguirre Ortiz

 A Cuban recorded a short video at the José Martí International Airport in Havana that went viral on Facebook, showing the terminal completely empty and without electricity, with the author exclaiming: "Empty.
 No one is leaving from here."

-The clip, published by the user Izaguirre Ortiz, exceeded 291,000 views, garnered over 2,100 likes, and received 271 comments in a short period of time.
+The clip, published by the user Izaguirre Ortiz, surpassed 291,000 views, garnered more than 2,100 likes, and received 271 comments in a short time.

-In the comments on his own video, the author elaborated on his experience: "What shocked me the most was that the power went out at the airport as well," he wrote, making it clear that he expected that facility to be protected from the blackouts affecting the rest of the country.
+In the comments on his own video, the author elaborated on what he experienced: "What was most striking was that the power also failed at the airport," he wrote, clearly indicating that he expected that facility to be insulated from the blackouts affecting the rest of the country.

-During his entire stay in Cuba, the author stated that he spent 10 days without water and with barely one hour of electricity per day: "Honestly, a complete abuse against the entire population."
+During his entire stay in Cuba, the author claimed to have spent 10 days without water and with barely an hour of electricity a day: “The truth is, a total abuse of the entire population.”

-The video is produced during the worst moment of the Cuban electricity crisis so far in 2026.
+The video is produced during the worst moment of the Cuban electrical crisis so far in 2026.

-This Monday, the electricity deficit exceeded 2,100 MW again, with blackouts lasting up to 30 continuous hours in some areas of the country.
+This Monday, the electric deficit exceeded 2,100 MW again, with blackouts lasting up to 30 continuous hours in some areas of the country.

 The most critical point of the month was recorded on May 13, when the deficit reached a record 2,153 MW during peak hours.